 |75%||37,5 cm||35,5 cm|

 |60%||30 cm||28 cm|

 You can move the mouse and keyboard further apart if your body allows for it.
 However, you should not buy a keyboard that is too large for your hands!
 You wouldn’t be able to maintain a good posture if your keyboard is too large.

 You can get a stand-alone NumPad and position it to the left of your keyboard if you do a lot of data entry and can’t live without it.
 You can also find some keyboard models with the NumPad positioned to the left of the alphanumeric section of the keyboard instead of the traditional right-side position.

 If you have short hands, you should also make sure to pick a keyboard with reduced key pitch (the distance between the center of one alphanumeric key to the center if its neighboring alphanumeric keys).
 19,05 mm is the normal for full-size keyboards, but you can find keyboards with key pitch as small as 17,05 mm.

 If you don’t want to replace your keyboard, you can make an oversized keyboard more comfortable by remapping keybindings.
 Configure your games to use ESDF, RDFG, or TFGH instead of WASD for movement.

 You’ll reduce the minimum hand resting distance by 17–19 mm per key as you move your resting position rightwards You’ll want to remap all keys — such as moving Ctrl to Z — to move them closer to your movement keys.
 You can find guides and suggested key mapping schemes for various games on the web.

 I’ve always insisted on using a full-size keyboard and I’ve suffered needlessly from shoulder pain.
-I’m not a big guy and my shoulder width is about the US average for women.
-I should have switched to using the 80 % keyboard form factor years ago.
+I’m not a big guy and my shoulder width is about the average for women in the U.S. I should have switched to using the 80 % keyboard form factor years ago.
 Maybe you should consider it too.